Epidemic Spreading with External Agents: Proofs: Lower Bounds for Specific Graphs

-\end{theorem*} \begin{proof} To keep the proof general, we use a parameter $\beta$ for the intrinsic spreading rate over an edge (assumed to be $1$ earlier).
-Along with the spreading process $(S^\pi(t))_{t \geq 0}$ induced by the policy $\pi$, consider a random process $(\tilde{S}(t))_{t \geq 0}$ described as follows:

-\begin{enumerate} \item At all times $t$, $\tilde{S}(t)$ consists of an integer number ($\tilde{C}_t$) of sets of points called \emph{clusters}, where $(\tilde{C}_t)_{t \geq 0}$ is a Poisson process with intensity $L_{\max}(n)=1$, and $\tilde{C}_0 = 1$ (the $1$ denotes an `initial' cluster in which static infection starts spreading). \item Once a new cluster is formed at some time $s$, it \emph{grows}, \emph{i.e.} adds points, following a Poisson process of intensity $2\beta$ (recall $\beta$ is the intrinsic spreading rate for an edge in the graph). \end{enumerate}

-Via a coupling argument, it can be shown that for \emph{all} spreading strategies $\pi \in \Pi$, at all times $t \geq 0$, the total number of points in $\tilde{S}(t)$ (denoted by $\tilde{N}_t$) stochastically dominates that in $S^\pi(t)$ (informally, this is due to two reasons: first, that the rate of `seeding' of new clusters by $\pi$ is at most as fast as that in $\tilde{S}(\cdot)$; secondly, each cluster in $\tilde{S}(\cdot)$ grows independently and without interference from other existing clusters, as opposed to clusters that could `merge' in the process $S^\pi(\cdot)$).
-Figure \ref{fig:clusterline} graphically depicts the structure of the dominating process $\tilde{S}(\cdot)$.
+Via a coupling argument, it can be shown that for \emph{any} spreading policy $\mathcal{P}$, at all times $t \geq 0$, the total number of points in $\tilde{S}(t)$ (denoted by $\tilde{N}_t$) stochastically dominates that in $S^{\mathcal{P}}(t)$.
+Informally, this is due to two reasons: first, that the rate of `seeding' of new clusters by $\mathcal{P}$ is at most as fast as that in $\tilde{S}(\cdot)$; secondly, each cluster in $\tilde{S}(\cdot)$ grows independently and without interference from other existing clusters, as opposed to clusters that could `merge' in the process $S^{\mathcal{P}}(\cdot)$.
+Fig. \ref{fig:clusterline} depicts the structure of the dominating process $\tilde{S}(\cdot)$.